duccloud/take-home-assignment/README.md

 # Prerequisites
 ## Mysql
-This project uses MySQL as database model
+This project uses MySQL as the database.
-- Install docker
+- Install Docker.
-- Pull mysql image
+- Pull the MySQL image.
-- Start mysql container
+- Start the MySQL container.

-You can use sample.sql in the root of projectand use it to dump the SQL file for testing purposes.
+You can use sample.sql located in the root of the project to set up the database for testing purposes.

 ## NodeJS and ExpressJs
 The project works well with: